COMMERCIAL BARRISTER IN LONDON

 Arfan Khan is described by solicitors as “a polymath” who “advocates with mesmeric quality” and "a formidable intellect".

-Arfan Khan is an leading award winning barrister, practising from Lamb Chambers, in the Temple, London
+Arfan Khan is an leading award winning barrister, practising from 42 Bedford Row, London

 He practices in Commercial, Chancery, Public and International Law, predominantly in the Court of Appeal, Supreme Court and the High Court.
 He has a proven track record in many landmark reported cases involving a diverse range of clients